Funky (artist)

-Luis Raul Marrero (born January 23, 1974), also known by his stage name Funky, is a Puerto Rican rapper and songwriter.
+Luis Raúl Marrero (born January 23, 1974), also known by his stage name Funky, is a Puerto Rican rapper and songwriter.
 With seven solo albums and multiple jobs as a producer, Marrero is internationally recognized as a hip hop and reggaeton Christian artist.

 He has collaborated with Christian music musicians, including Marcos Witt, Jesus Adrian Romero, and KJ-52.
 Marrero has been nominated for two Latin Grammy awards.

-Funky has collaborated and produced for singers Vico C, Triple Seven, 7th Poet, Manny Montes, KJ-52, Contagious, Marcos Witt, Israel & New Breed, Travy Joe, Julissa, Ezequiel Colon, Rey Pirin & DJ Blass, Kike Pavón, Redimi2, Evan Craft, Musiko and Alex Zurdo.
+Funky has collaborated and produced for singers Vico C, Manny Montes, KJ-52, Marcos Witt, Israel & New Breed, Julissa, DJ Blass, Redimi2, Musiko, Alex Zurdo, Lilly Gooman, and others.

 Background

 Marrero was born in San Juan, Puerto Rico, on January 23, 1974.
 He began to explore music at the age of 15 under the influence of Puerto Rican Vico C, with whom he would later work on two of his nine albums.
-He became a husband and father at age 16.

 In 1997, he met Vico C, with whom he established a friendship and a business.
 They collaborated on an album, marking an important stride in Marrero's musical career.
-In 1998, after several marital crises with his wife and family, Marrero became a Christian.
-Marrero founded his own label, Funkytown Music, in 1999, the same year he produced Triple Seven's "Diferente".
+In 1998, Marrero became a Christian.
+Marrero founded his own label, Funkytown Music, in 1999.

 In 2001, he collaborated as a producer on Manny Montes's album "Realidades", and Marrero also sang in one of the songs.
 That same year he had his first success as a singer and producer in the Christian music genre: "Funkytown".
 Media outlets in Puerto Rico, as well as the international media, liked it, and it became a favorite among young listeners.
 With less than a year in the Christian music world, Marrero received a nomination to the Grammy Latino in 2003.

-After releasing the 2002 album Especie En Peligro, Marrero consolidated the position as a musical influence of the Christian youth.
-With this album, he acquired several nominations and awards: Premios ARPA (México, 2003 and 2004), Premios LA Conquista (California, 2004), Premio Integridad.com (2004) and Premios La Gente, (California, 2004), among others.
+In 2002 Marrero released the album Especie En Peligro; with this album, he acquired several nominations and awards: Premios ARPA (Mexico, 2003 and 2004), Premios LA Conquista (California, 2004), Premio Integridad.com (2004) and Premios La Gente, (California, 2004).

 In 2004, Marrero launched the production Los Vencedores, an album with more than 15 artists and other notable people within the genres.

-In 2005, Marrero starred in his first live production: En vivo desde Costa Rica, which cemented his influence in the worldwide Christian reggaeton music genre that year.
-He then launched the production Vida Nueva, which involved some of the most well-known artists of the genre: Manny Montes, Triple Seven, Alex Zurdo, Quest, Dr. P., Sammy, among others.
+He then launched the production Vida Nue.s.